valkey-io/valkey-doc/docs/reference/protocol-spec.md

 Then, the bulk data can be read with a single read operation that doesn't inspect the payload in any way.
 Finally, the remaining CR and LF characters are discarded without additional processing.

-While comparable in performance to a binary protocol, the Redis protocol is significantly more straightforward to implement in most high-level languages, reducing the number of bugs in client software.
+While comparable in performance to a binary protocol, the Valkey protocol is significantly more straightforward to implement in most high-level languages, reducing the number of bugs in client software.

-## Tips for Redis client authors
+## Tips for Valkey client authors

-* For testing purposes, use [Lua's type conversions](/topics/lua-api#lua-to-resp3-type-conversion) to have Redis reply with any RESP2/RESP3 needed.
+* For testing purposes, use [Lua's type conversions](/topics/lua-api#lua-to-resp3-type-conversion) to have Valkey reply with any RESP2/RESP3 needed.
   As an example, a RESP3 double can be generated like so:
   ```
   EVAL "return { double = tonumber(ARGV[1]) }" 0 1e0